PtOlga/planfix_reminder/README.md

 [Settings]
 debug_mode = true
 ```
-Logs are saved to `logs/` folder - send them with support requests.
+Logs are saved to `logs/` folder next to the executable - send them with support requests.

 ## 📄 License